 Embry Riddle Aeronautical University’s Security Studies & International Affairs Department offers a Bachelor of Science (BS) degree in Global Conflict Studies that is available only on-campus in Daytona Beach.
-This peace studies and conflict resolution degree program from Embry Riddle requires the completion of 120 semester credits to meet the program’s requirements.
+This peace studies and conflict resolution degree program from Embry Riddle requires the completion of 120-semester credits to meet the program’s requirements.
 Students enrolled in Embry Riddle Aeronautical University’s undergraduate peace studies degree program have the opportunity to travel abroad through international and cultural internships.
-Graduate find rewarding careers in homeland defense, security, the US military, the CIA or the State Department, among others.
+Graduates find rewarding careers in homeland defense, security, the US military, the CIA, or the State Department.

 Embry Riddle Aeronautical University was founded in 1926 as a flying school.
 More than 31,000 students attend classes and Embry Riddle Aeronautical University’s campuses in Florida and Arizona.
 Embry Riddle Aeronautical University holds the distinction of being the largest university system that specializes in aerospace and aviation education.